 Testing protocol unlocks mystery of chronic pain

-"I started with a clinical impression that patients with reflex sympathetic dystrophy (RSD) and complex regional pain syndrome seemed to manifest similar, subtle characteristic abnormalities of sensation of the head and neck.
-This suggested an underlying neurological condition that predisposed them to chronic pain conditions," says Mark Thimineur, MD, with the Yale Center for Pain Management and assistant professor at Yale University School of Medicine.
+"I started with a clinical impression that patients with reflex sympathetic dystrophy [RSD] and complex regional pain syndrome seemed to manifest similar subtle characteristic abnormalities of sensation of the head and neck.
+This suggested an underlying neurological condition that predisposed them to chronic pain conditions," says Mark Thimineur, MD, with the Comprehensive Pain and Headache Treatment Centers and previously assistant professor at Yale University School of Medicine in New Haven, CT.

 • quantitative somatosensory thermotest;